sheikho1983/Repo7/README.md

 # Repo7
-Git2Jenins from DevOps Course bu Utkarsh
+Git2Jenins from DevOps Course by Utkarsh